 Slip and Fall Injuries are Costly

 Investing in employee education on preventing slip, trip and fall hazards and ingraining safety best practices into your workplace's culture can lead to substantial long-term cost savings.
-Consider that the average cost of a typical slip and fall injury is $20,000 while the cost to defend a slip and fall claim is $50,000.
-Additionally, an employee misses an average of 38 work days with a slip-related injury, costing your organization in lost productivity while driving up your insurance costs.
+Consider that the average cost of a typical slip and fall injury is more than $11,000, while the estimated cost to your company can be four times more than the claim – typically $59,000 per injury.2 Additionally, the average employee misses 38 work days with a slip-related injury, costing your organization in lost productivity while driving up your insurance costs.

 The industries and jobs most susceptible to slip and fall accidents are: